zstoimchev/library-management-system/README.md

 # Library Management System

-## Overview
-A basic Library Management System that lets you to:
+The **Library Management System** is a web application designed to manage books and authors efficiently.
+Built with **.NET 8**, **React**, and **PostgreSQL**, it provides a simple interface for:
-- Add, view, and delete books
+- Adding, viewing, and deleting books
-- Manage authors
+- Managing author information
-- Search for books (fuzzy matching even though it needs improvements)
+- Searching books with fuzzy matching

 ## Setup Instructions